eschelkunov/crud_react_redux_saga_typescript/README.md

 In the project directory, you can run:

+### `json-server --watch src/db/data.json`

+Runs the json server first in order to mock server

 ### `yarn start`

+You will see the prompt asking you to start app on port 3001 since 3000 is already in use (by server).
+Enter `Y`.
 Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.